 I am an experimental psychologist largely interested statistics and perception.
 My teaching interests centre around the theme of the conjectural nature of knowledge.
-My research interests focus on the visual information that contributes to our inferences of others.
+My current research interests focus on the visual information that contributes to threat appraisals.
 For a brief biography in stanzaic form, click on the About Me link on the sidebar.

 Ph.D – Psychology – University of Ottawa (2012)